Less is More

 I couldn't even bring myself to read them.
 Because deep down, I wasn't that person.
 I was just performing her.

-There was a period in my healing where all I wanted was an empty space and time to write in my Desire Map planner.
-Just thirty minutes.
+There was a period in my healing where all I wanted was an empty space and thirty minutes to write in my Desire Map planner.
 Just me and the page.

 That's how starved we are for space.
 And that starvation is costing us everything — our clarity, our creativity, our ability to know what we actually want.

-When you create space — physical space, mental space, energetic space — you start to hear yourself again.
+When you create space — physical, mental, energetic — you start to hear yourself again.
 You start to know things.
-You start to have things to write in the journal you've been staring at blankly for years.
+You start to have something to write in the journal you've been staring at blankly for years.

 Space isn't laziness.
 Space is where healing lives.